airblade/vim-localorie/README.markdown

 - `:scope` and `:default` options
 - Localisation keys.
+- Quoting.
+E.g. if a multi-line scalar value has a line beginning with something that looks like a YAML key, it will be treated as a YAML key and break the plugin (#9), even if the value is quoted.

 It would also be nice, in a locale file, to look up locations where a key is used.